tri-cods/github-pages/sections/02-repo.md

 <img src="../static/commit.png" alt="new repository form" width=50%/>

 In the "Commit message" field, add a message that describes the change you just made.
 Then select "Commit changes" so that  your edits will be integrated into the existing file.

+## Publishing

+Technically, you have already published your repository's contents -- you can share the repo's url with anyone to show them your work.
+Next we will see how to use GitHub pages to "deploy" or publish your repository as an attractive website.

 [<<<Back](01-intro.md) | [Next>>>](03-deploy.md)